BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 ### COLLAPSE ROCKS

 **DURATION: INSTANT**

-*The caster harnesses their magical power unleashing a deafening blast that sunders rock and stone, causing blocks and boulders to tumble onto the heads of their foe.*

 This power targets one enemy model within range.
 This power may only be cast on a model that is within a ruin, stone or brick building, cave, rock pile or another similar piece of terrain where a Wizard could crack rocks either underfoot or overhead.
 The target suffers one Strength 5 hit.